Introduction to Agile Sprint Planning

 The Scrum Master

 The role of a Scrum Master is as a coach who facilitates the sprint planning meeting in order to ensure its effectiveness.
-To ascertain mutual agreement within team members and include product backlog with sprint backlog are the primary responsibilities of Scrum Master.
+To ascertain mutual agreement among team members and include product backlog with sprint backlog are the primary responsibilities of the Scrum Master.

 The Groundwork for the Meeting

 Before presuming an agile sprint planning meeting, it is suggested to follow certain disciplines.
-Preparation is itself an important part and the product owner must give special attention towards it before the meeting is being started.
+Preparation is itself an important part, and the product owner must give special attention to it before the meeting is being started.

 - Without backlog preparation, the meeting will be time-consuming and less effective.
 The product owner gives priority to organize the backlog items, documentation of test cases, identification of dependence areas and listing of test cases.
 It means that the product owner has to assure about getting prepared for all the items related to the backlog.